syntax-tree/unist/readme.md

 The `column` field (1-indexed integer) represents a column in a source file.
 The `offset` field (0-indexed integer) represents a character in a source file.

+The term character means a (UTF-16) code unit which is defined in the [Web IDL][webidl] specification.

 #### `Data`

 ```idl